Revolut vs Monzo – which is best?

 Free up to £400/month inside EEA (3% thereafter)

-Revolut uses the Interbank exchange rate when exchanging money abroad compared to the Mastercard rate that Monzo uses.
+Revolut uses its own 'real-time' exchange rate when exchanging money abroad compared to the Mastercard rate that Monzo uses.
 The rates are very similar and can vary.
 If you want to compare rates you can do so here:

 Revolut vs Monzo - FSCS protection